-If you are a regular paddleboarder Cozumel will ‘wow’ you with its crystal clear blue waters, and if you’re a beginner, this is the place to learn.
-Ha Haak provides a super easy intro lesson for first-timers that you will get you up in no time.
+If you are a regular paddleboarder, Cozumel will wow you with its crystal clear blue waters, and if you’re a beginner, this is the place to learn.
+Ha Haak provides a super easy intro lesson for first-timers that you will get you standing up on a paddleboard in no time.

 Ha Haak’s location at Mr Sancho’s Cozumel Beach Club, South Hotel Zone, is the perfect place to enjoy the sport ($35 for a rental).
 For more details click here.

 20. Deep-Sea Fishing